Immortal215/Assignment-Notebook/README.md

 > Stopwatch to measure how long you are working and studying

-> Pomodoro timer used to effectivley study and take 5 minute breaks after every 25 minutes and a 20 minute break after a set number of pomo sessions.
+> Pomodoro timer used to effectively study and take 5 minute breaks every 25 minutes

 ### Assignment Notebook